BetonQuest/BetonQuest/docs/Participate/Setup-Project.md

 and added to the PATH environment variable.
 The Python installer allows you to do so with a checkbox called something like "Add Python to environment variables".

-You also need to install [GTK](https://www.gtk.org/), the easiest way is to use this [GTK installer](https://github.com/tschoonj/GTK-for-Windows-Runtime-Environment-Installer/) if you are on Windows.

 ???
 "In case you are a [Material for MkDocs](https://squidfunk.github.io/mkdocs-material) insider (paid premium version)"
     You need to set two environment variables to be able to build the docs with MkDocs Material insiders.